SvalTech/studylocus/README.md

 # JEE Prep Dashboard (Kyu nahi ho rahi padhai)?

 # ⚠️⚠️⚠️ RECENTLY UPDATED SITE TO NEW DOMAIN.
 YOUR DATA MAY BE LOST.
-DEEP APOLOGIES 😭🙏 ⚠️⚠️⚠️
+DEEP APOLOGIES 😭🙏 NO MORE UPDATES FROM NOW ON 🙏 ⚠️⚠️⚠️

 A customizable, minimalist, and feature-rich dashboard designed to help students track their preparation for the JEE 2026 exam.
 This tool provides a live countdown, a visual progress tracker, and modular cards for notes, to-do lists, and mock test analysis, all in one persistent and personalizable workspace.